AcutronicRobotics/gym-gazebo2/README.md

 gzclient
 ```

-- If you used the `-m --multi_instance` option to provide network segmentation, do the following:
+- If you used the `-m --multiInstance` option to provide network segmentation, do the following:

 In a new terminal, set the corresponding `GAZEBO_MASTER_URI`: For convinience, this environment variable is printed at the beginning of every Env execution.
 Just copy and export it.
 You can also find information related to any running execution inside `/tmp/gym-gazebo2/running/` folder.
 Example:
 ```sh